Data science and machine learning

 • An optimiser that will update the model parameters appropriately.

-First we import the required modules and load the data:
+First we load the data:

 using MLJ: partition, ConfusionMatrix